July 4, 2022

 If you're looking for an alternative to a burner phone, there are a few options available.

-What is VoIP?).
+One option is to use a VoIP or Voice over IP service (What is VoIP?).
 These services allow you to make calls and send texts without revealing your real phone number.
 However, in terms of privacy and security, most of them are far from perfect.
 For example, Skype requires you to sign up with a username and password.
 So, if someone were to get hold of your login information, they could easily see who you've been talking to.

 Another option is to use a disposable phone number online.
 This is a service that allows you to sign up for a temporary phone number that you can use for a short period of time.
 These numbers are usually only active for a few days or weeks.
 And like VoIP services, they're not entirely secure or private.
 They can be buggy, crash, not receive or send the messages and/or calls like you want them to.
 It's like a mini digital version of a burner phone.
 Yet, your payment info for the service can be traceable.

 Finally, you have E2E (end-to-end) encrypted messenger apps that have zero storage infrastructure like Kraden.
 In this case, they seem to be the best alternative to a burner phone.
 They're secure, private, and work just like any other messaging app, with the added bonus of making all of your messages private and encrypted with high-end cryptography.
 Even the most talented hackers just can't crack them open, and since there is no storage happening in the background - there are no worries that they will be opened by others.
-If you want to know more about how Kraden negates possible hack attacks, you can read our blog on one of the core elements of our security - AES-256 cryptography (
+If you want to know more about how Kraden negates possible hack attacks, you can read our blog on one of the core elements of our security - AES-256 cryptography (Click here).

 Kraden combines end-to-end encryption with WebRTC communications protocol over P2P connections to make sure that everything you send, say or share, remains private, even from the service administrators.
 No 3rd party and/or your providers can know what is being said.
 Kraden enforces a zero-knowledge architecture, so it's as secure as possible.